Ypertex/blog/content/articles/trust-your-team/index.md

 * We have the **wrong reward system**.
 We, as a society, actively incentivize short-term thinking.
 Banks are a great example of it: They get to keep the rewards from risky short-term deals; the taxpayers get to keep the punishments if these risky deals go wrong (by bailing out the banks).
 The problem is the privatization of profits and the socialization of losses.
 * Many business leaders are playing the **wrong game**.
 They play the business game like sports; like there'd be a winner at the end of the quarter.
 Well, nobody will ever "win" the game of business---because it's an infinite game.
 You can only participate or drop out.

 Given the wrong incentives, people will continue to play the wrong game.
+Maybe climate change will put the value of long-term thinking on full display---one way or the other.

 If you want to learn more about the infinite game, listen to Simon Sinek who coined the term: